lootlocker/unreal-sdk/README.md

 ## Quick Start Guide for Installing from repository

+ 1. Download the latest Unreal Package Release from the [Github](https://github.com/LootLocker/unreal-sdk/releases) repository.
-1. Download Repository as Zip or Clone project
+ 2. Download Repository as Zip or Clone project
-2. Copy the LootLockerSDK folder from the plugins folder for the Unreal Version you intend to use.
+ 3. Copy the LootLockerSDK folder from the plugins folder equivalent to the Unreal Version you intend to use.
 For example, if you are using Unreal Version 4.26, Navigate to      4.26/Plugins to find the LootLockerSDK folder.
-3. Create a plugins folder on your Unreal project if it doesnt already exist.
+ 4. Create a plugins folder in your Unreal project folder if it doesnt already exist.
-4. Paste the folder in the plugins folder created.
+ 5. Paste the LootLockerSDK folder into the plugins folder created.
-5. Return to root project folder.
+ 6. Return to root project folder.
-6. Right-Click the Unreal Engine Project Launch file and click generate Visual Studio project files or whatever code editor you use
+ 7. Right-click the "Unreal Engine Project Launch" file and click "Generate Visual Studio Project Files".
-7. Launch project with the Launch File.
+ 8. Open .sln of project.
-8. Open Project Build.cs file.
+ 9. Open Project Build.cs file.
-9. Add "LootLockerSDK" to PublicDependencyModuleNames
+10. Add "LootLockerSDK" to PublicDependencyModuleNames
-   Example: PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "LootLockerSDK" });
+    Example: PublicDependencyModuleNames.AddRange(new string\[\] { "Core", "CoreUObject", "Engine", "InputCore", "LootLockerSDK" });
-10. Add "Http", "Json", "JsonUtilities" to the PrivateDependencyModuleNames
+11. Add "Http", "Json", "JsonUtilities" to the PrivateDependencyModuleNames
-   Example: PrivateDependencyModuleNames.AddRange(new string[] { "Http", "Json", "JsonUtilities" });
+    Example: PrivateDependencyModuleNames.AddRange(new string\[\] { "Http", "Json", "JsonUtilities" });
+12. Open the LootLockerConfig.CPP file located in the plugins folder
+13. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (set to true if you want the LootLockerSDK to attempt to refresh the token if it expires).
-11.You should now have access to the sdk in both your C++ and Blueprint projects.
+14. You should now have access to the SDK in both your C++ and Blueprint projects.

 ## Connecting to the SDK
 ### Using C++

-#### Standard Response

 Every response inherits from the LootLockerResponse.